ALF season 4

 This is a list of episodes from the fourth and final season of ALF.
 Most episode titles are named after popular songs.

 Broadcast history

 The season aired Mondays at 8:00-8:30 pm (EST) on NBC until March 1990.
 The final three episodes aired on Saturdays at 8:00-8:30 pm (EST).
-Reruns would air temporarily on Sundays at 8:30-9:00 pm (EST) during the follow-up to the spring lineup but, it would return to the series’s traditional slot for the final airings on NBC.
+Reruns would air temporarily on Sundays at 8:30-9:00 pm (EST) during the follow-up to the spring lineup, but it would return to the series' traditional slot for the final airings on NBC.

 DVD release

 The season was released on DVD by Lionsgate Home Entertainment.